 - You don’t lose any progress you have been making toward a raise or promotion.

 - You can complete any projects or goals.

 - You don’t have to use up any accumulated vacation, personal, or sick time.

-For some people, the biggest advantage to an IOP is the savings – outpatient drug treatment in Washington State is a fraction of the cost of residential rehab.
-Even if you have good insurance, the difference is substantial, and can be in the thousands of dollars.
+For some people, the biggest advantage of an IOP is the savings – outpatient drug treatment in Washington State is a fraction of the cost of residential rehab.
+Even if you have good insurance, the difference is substantial and can be in the thousands of dollars.